gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2018-12-11-overland-for-geotagged-photos.markdown

 ### Bonus uses & Google Location History!

 If you're not running Overland to collect your GPS data you might be able to use your [Google Location History instead](https://google-location.openhumans.org/).
-A notebook to convert the Google Location History data to `GPX` is available as well.
+A [notebook to convert the Google Location History data to `GPX` is available as well](https://exploratory.openhumans.org/notebook/23/).

+And having the data as GPX has another big benefit: You can import those tracks right into *Google Earth* and start exploring it there!

 ![](/assets/images/overland-googleearth.png)

+<small>Some of my GPS tracks around my office.</small>